 For several generations of Australians, a visit to Coles Cafeteria was the highlight of a trip to the city.
-The first Coles Cafeteria was opened in Store No. 12 – the flagship store and company headquarters constructed in Melbourne’s Bourke Street.
-It was Australia’s first in-store cafeteria.
+Coles’ first cafeteria was opened in Store No. 12 – the flagship store and company headquarters constructed in Melbourne’s Bourke Street.
+Coles claimed it was Australia’s first in-store cafeteria, although other retailers including Boans in Perth had earlier provided tea rooms.

 According to Coles’ official history, “GJ [Coles]was extremely proud of the technical features of the cafeteria: two ‘subveyors’ – the first of their kind to be used in Melbourne – carried dishes from the cafeteria to the kitchen on the second floor.
 The main dishwasher, weighing two tons, handled 10,000 dishes per hour.
 The dishwasher, customers were assured, ‘sterilised all dishes, [which] passed through three lots of water.’

 Cafeterias based on the Melbourne model were soon introduced in Coles stores in other capitals and major cities.
 During the war years, with many women in the workforce, demand for cafeteria meals increased.
-The Coles Cafeterias in the city stores were serving over 20,000 meals per day.
+The cafeterias in the city stores were serving over 20,000 meals per day.

 During the Olympic Games in Melbourne in 1956, the two city cafeterias were open for extended hours.
 A leaflet publicising the cafeterias had the hours of opening printed on the back in four languages – Italian, German, French and (for some reason) Dutch.